Bartavius/personal-website/README.md

-# This is my personal website! designed, built, and deployed in roughly a day or two :D
+# This is my personal website!
+Stop by and look around :D